redoio/similarity_scoring/README.md

 # Sentencing Metrics

-This repository contains a **Python implementation** of the sentencing metrics pipeline, refactored to follow a **config-driven design** based on Aparna Komarla’s instructions.
+This repository provides a Python implementation of a sentencing metrics pipeline.
+It is designed for researchers and developers working with incarceration and sentencing data.

 ## Purpose

-The project reproduces and extends the **mathematical framework for evaluating incarceration and sentencing outcomes**:
+The project implements a framework for evaluating incarceration and sentencing outcomes.

-- **LaTeX to Python)**:Converted LaTeX equations/matrices into clean Python functions (`sentencing_math.py`).
-- **Data pipeline**: Built a **data-driven pipeline** that ingests sentencing datasets (demographics, current commitments, prior commitments) and produces:
+It computes key indicators such as:

-  - feature vectors,
+- Individual feature vectors
-  - suitability scores,
+- Suitability scores
-  - offense category counts (violent, nonviolent, other, clash).
+- Offense category counts (violent, nonviolent, other, clash)
+- Age- and time-based metrics

-## Final Workflow
+## Workflow

-The final system is simplified into **two main scripts + one math module**:
+The system is organized into three main components:

 - **`config.py`**
-  - Single source of truth.
-  - Stores all file paths, column names, defaults, suitability weights, and offense classification lists.
+  Defines file paths, column names, defaults, suitability weights, and offense classification lists.

 - **`compute_metrics_v2.py`**
-  - Main runner.
-  - Reads inputs and configuration from `config.py`.
-  - Computes features and scores for a given ID.
+  Main execution script.
+Reads inputs and configuration, computes features and scores for a given ID, and outputs results in a structured format.
-  - Skips features gracefully if inputs are missing.
-  - Prints a structured summary of results.

 - **`sentencing_math.py`**
-  - Contains the mathematical feature scoring functions.
+  Contains the mathematical feature scoring functions (time, convictions, trends, and descriptive measures).

 ## File Overview

-- **config.py** – Paths, columns, defaults, weights, and offense lists.
+- `config.py` – Paths, columns, defaults, weights, and offense lists
-- **compute_metrics_v2.py** – Main execution script (single-ID run).
+- `compute_metrics_v2.py` – Main execution script (single-ID run)
-- **sentencing_math.py** – Core metrics implementation (time, convictions, trends).
+- `sentencing_math.py` – Core metrics implementation (time, convictions, trends)
-- **demographics.csv/xlsx** – Demographics dataset.
+- `demographics.csv/xlsx` – Demographics dataset
-- **current_commitments.xlsx** – Current commitments dataset.
+- `current_commitments.xlsx` – Current commitments dataset
-- **prior_commitments.xlsx** – Prior commitments dataset.
+- `prior_commitments.xlsx` – Prior commitments dataset

-(Other debug/utility scripts from earlier versions are no longer required.)
+(Other debug or utility scripts from earlier development are not required.)

 ## Usage

-1. Edit `config.py` to point to the correct file paths and update offense lists.
+1. Edit `config.py` to set the correct file paths and update offense lists.

 2. Run the metrics script for a given **CDCR ID**: